Full API Integration

 `POST /secure/users/`

 The card is created directly using the selected `balanceId` and the assigned `userId`.
-If `visualId` is not provided, the default card visual will be used.

 The partner can obtain the available `balanceId` values by calling: